Course details

 -

 Please check course prerequisites before registering.
+Students who register for the course without meeting the prerequisite may risk being dropped from the course without notice.
 You can email your test scores/transcript and BCIT student number to PELD@bcit.ca for registration approval.
-This is an in-class course.
-Students are required to attend all classes on campus every Mondays, Wednesdays, and Fridays from 8:30am to 12:30pm.
-The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status; however, all students will still need to pay the ancillary fee (ex. student activity fee, student ID card, etc.).
-BCIT must receive this payment within two business days from the time you register.
+The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status but all students will still need to pay the ancillary, which includes things like student activity fee, student ID card, etc. BCIT must receive this payment within two business days from the time you register.
 You will be dropped from the course if you do not make payment before the deadline.
-There are no classes on Apr 07 & 10.
+The department cannot guarantee your spot back once you have been dropped for non-payment.
+There will be no class held on Nov 13.

 Status